Better informed. Better decisions.

 We are badly equipped with dealing with the new age of information we live in, accessible 24/7 through our smartphones.

-Our critical thinking, that helps us analyse, evaluate, judge and take the best course of action, is clouded by the noise of the web where content plays on our emotions and impulses to click and react instantly, especially in the polarising field of politics.
+Our critical thinking, is clouded by the noise of the web where content plays on our emotions and impulses to click and react instantly, especially in the polarising field of politics.

 Animation of screenshots and short clips from news outlets piling on top of one another.
 The impression is one of overwhelmed confusion.